hmrc/cds-file-upload-frontend/README.md

 If you're running service manually without using the bash scripts on localhost you must use `sbt -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` to enable the test-only S3 upload endpoint.

+### Testing the file upload feature
+In the QA and Production environments when a user submits a file to upload from their browser, they are actually submitting to an AWS S3 bucket.
+In the other 'stubbed' environments there is no S3 bucket to upload to so we have a 'testOnly' endpoint on this frontend service that substitutes for the missing S3 URL.

+When the 'testOnly' endpoint is called it will send a success notification to our back-end service (imitating what Upscan would normally send) for any file chosen by the user.
+You can however also mimic a Upscan rejection notifications by uploading a file who's filename begins with an 'x'.

 ## Config settings

 The following settings are used to configure the notifications persistance and retrieval.